gheggie/silverware-contact/README.md

 - `FaxItem`
 - `HeadingItem`
 - `LinkItem`
+- `LinksItem`
 - `PhoneItem`
 - `SkypeItem`
 - `TextItem`

-Simply add the `ContactComponent` where desired in your template or layout, and then add your items via the "Items" tab.
+Simply add the `ContactComponent` where desired in your template or layout, and then add your items as children via the site tree.
 The item titles will also show font icons if the option "Show icons" is checked on the "Options" tab of `ContactComponent`.

 ## Issues